mascah/cookiecutter-turbo-django/docs/0-introduction/the-modular-monolith-cited.rst

 Modularity Without Distribution
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You get clear boundaries and separation of concerns without the operational complexity of distributed systems.
-Modules communicate through well defined interfaces, but those calls are in-process, not over the network.
+Modules communicate through well-defined interfaces, but those calls are in-process, not over the network.

-In practice, this means using an **in-memory event bus**—modules publish domain events when significant things happen, and other modules subscribe to react.
+In practice, this means using an **in-memory event bus**: modules publish domain events when significant things happen, and other modules subscribe to react.
 The event bus is a simple pub-sub mechanism that routes events to registered handlers, all within the same process.

 ThoughtWorks notes the modular monolith is "significantly easier to design, deploy and manage" because modules ship together with optimized inter module communication.

 The same event contracts that work in-memory can later be routed through RabbitMQ, AWS SNS, or other message brokers when you need independent scaling or service extraction.
-Your handlers stay the same—only the transport changes.
+Your handlers stay the same.
+Only the transport changes.

 Strong Boundaries Enable Future Extraction
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^